ibm-cloud-docs/text-to-speech/SSML-expressive.md

 ## Expressive examples

 The following examples demonstrate the use of all three forms of expressiveness in the `text` attribute of the `POST /v1/synthesize` method.
-The text to be synthesized resides within the span of the SSML root `<speak>` element.
+The text to be synthesized is located within the span of the SSML root `<speak>` element.

 ```xml
 {